Cyclo-cross bicycle: Equipment choice

 Because ground conditions can vary greatly, equipment choice is extremely important.
 Add to this the fact that the races are relatively short and that equipment changes are allowed during races and equipment selection can get fanatical.
 Since tubular tires are popular in professional and some amateur racing and tires cannot easily be removed from the rim, collections of wheels with tires installed, are required for the varying conditions.
 It is common for racers even at an amateur level to have a pair of race bikes (one to ride and one in the pits as a back-up) and several wheels to choose from.
 At the professional level it is essential to have several bikes and wheel options available.

 More recently, tubeless clincher tires have become popular after their successful presence on mountain bikes for the last several years.
 Advantages include lower overall wheel weight (no inner tube), lower tire pressures allowing for more traction without risk of a 'pinch flat' and no glue as required for tubular tires.
 Not all clincher rim designs allow for tubeless tires as an air tight contact surface is required to prevent the unintended loss of tire pressure.

 Rules

 The following are rules that have been put in place by the UCI that are either specific to or have particular effect on cyclo-cross bicycles.
-Bear in mind that these rules are not exhaustive, are only for UCI-sanctioned events and may not be enforced at all cyclo-cross events.
+These rules are not exhaustive, are only for UCI-sanctioned events and may not be enforced at all cyclo-cross events.